thenerdie/robeats-cs/README.md

 2. Build

 This is the most complicated step, but it is still incredibly easy to execute.
-All you have to do is set (or `cd`) into the working directory of the codebase, make sure you have [Rojo](https://rojo.space/) installed (v6.0.0-rc.1), and run `rojo build --output build/robeats-cs-build.rbxlx`.
+All you have to do is set (or `cd`) into the working directory of the codebase, make sure you have [Rojo](https://rojo.space/) installed (v6.0.0-rc.1), and run `mkdir build && rojo build --output build/robeats-cs-build.rbxlx`.
 If everything went well, a new `.rbxlx` file should appear within the build directory.
 Use Rojo live-sync technology (`rojo serve` + Rojo live-sync plugin v6.0.0-rc.1) to sync the codebase with the local build of the game (the `.rbxlx` file) for easy-peasy testing.
 Now you are ready to code!

 3. Contribute